The best way for a child (or anyone) to learn the guitar is through a music teacher. But what if you don’t have the money to hire one?

 The design is well-suited for kids, Gary the guitar explains everything in a pleasant tone, and I felt excited practicing the songs – even as an experienced guitar player.

-Would I recommend “eMedia My Guitar” to a kid who wants to learn the guitar from scratch?
+In the end, would I recommend eMedia My Guitar to a kid who wants to learn the guitar from scratch?